|

-or like the French said Jean Sans Terre.
-He could thank his
+or as the French called him Jean Sans Terre.

 His mother was the beautiful and smart